-Moving to ChinaiStockphoto
+Moving to China?

-When the People’s Republic of China pursued a politics of isolation in the Maoist era, after 1949, moving to China was virtually impossible.
+When the People’s Republic of China pursued politics of isolation in the Maoist era, after 1949, moving to China was virtually impossible.
 However, in the early 1970s, the nation ended its self-imposed isolation, taking a seat in the UN.
 After Mao’s death in 1976, the country embarked upon a policy of economic, albeit not necessarily political, liberalization.
-Foreigners – investors, businesspeople, English teachers – started moving to China again.
+Foreigners – investors, businesspeople, and English teachers – started moving to China again.

-The Current Economic Climate
+China's Current Economic Climate

 Nowadays, the Chinese constitution officially protects private property, and the nation has become a WTO member.
 More and more foreign companies and employees are therefore planning to move to China, the country of superlatives.

 Everybody may dimly remember from geography lessons that China is among the five biggest countries across the globe and the most populous one, too.
 Readers of business magazines are very aware of the country’s status as the “workshop of the world”.
 Even though its rapid growth has slowed down somewhat since 2010, it is still the global export champion and the second biggest economy worldwide.
 Further, economic growth in 2014 is still expected to be over 7.5%.
 Experts believe China will overtake the US as the world’s largest economy in the mid to late 2020s.
 No wonder that so many international businesses, managers, and highly qualified staff plan on moving to China.

 Expatriates can witness its current economic boom firsthand.
 The nation’s economic growth and social change are also reflected in political developments.
 The Communist Party is gradually adopting a more business-friendly attitude.
 It’s now oriented towards the middle classes rather than the ideological ideal of “workers and peasants”.